KosmasDev/dbt-task-jaffle-shop/README.md

 ### 🛢️ Test and Materialize the Marts Models

 - First, you will need to run all the tests that have been defined in the `.yml` files.
-Please run the below command:
+Please run the following command:

 ```CLI
 dbt test